 In Direct Mode, your destination expects to receive data directly from your source—without going through Customer.io’s servers.
 You might use this mode if your sources need to be loaded directly on a device or in a webpage.
-Because Direct Mode destinations don’t send data to CDP you won’t see a record of actions sent to your destination.
+Because Direct Mode destinations don’t send data to Data Pipelines servers you won’t see a record of actions sent to your destination.

 |Source Type||Cloud Destination||Direct (“Web”) Destination|

 |Server (NodeJS, Go, Python)|

 Luckily, there are a few ways to do this.
 If you’re looking at the destination catalog in our docs, you’ll see icons for cloud mode () and direct mode ().